forwards/website_source/content/blog/2020-05-03-southern-africa-project-2020.md

 led by Megan Beckett and Andrew Collier, and the satRday itself.

 After the Introduction to R workshop, Heather joined fellow satRday keynote Colin Fay to speak at R-Ladies Johannesburg.
-Colin spoke on [how to contribute to the R ecosystem](https://speakerdeck.com/colinfay/contributing-to-the-r-ecosystem-0611f5a1-2d6e-4d19-951d-3181906ad61e) everything from sharing what you're learning to writing a package - while Heather spoke about publishing and promoting your R packages.
+Colin spoke on [how to contribute to the R ecosystem](https://speakerdeck.com/colinfay/contributing-to-the-r-ecosystem-0611f5a1-2d6e-4d19-951d-3181906ad61e) everything from sharing what you're learning to writing a package - while Heather spoke about [publishing and promoting your packages](https://www.heatherturner.net/talks/publishing-and-promoting-r-packages).
 This time the dozen or so attendees were R enthusiasts, most of whom would be at the satRday workshops and/or conference.